 Why go on a geography school trip?

-A geography school trip brings the complex concepts taught in the classroom to life in the landscape.
+A geography trip brings the complex concepts taught in the classroom to life in the landscape.
 It gives students the opportunity to better visualise these concepts and see how various processes have affected the landscape around them.
 This can be hugely beneficial when it comes to writing coursework or taking exams.

-Geography school trips don’t only help your students better understand processes and terms, they also help them to understand why geography is such an important subject.
+Geography trips don’t only help your students better understand processes and terms, they also help them to understand why geography is such an important subject.
 It is the subject that teaches us about the planet around us.

 It explains why landscapes are how they are, and it also helps us to understand the threats that those landscapes and the ecosystems that depend on them face.

-And, like every school trip, a geography school trip offers your students the opportunity to develop their independence and become more self-confident.
+And, like every school trip, a geography trip offers your students the opportunity to develop their independence and become more self-confident.
 It also gives them the chance to develop their relationship with their peers and with you as their teachers.
 This can help improve engagement in the classroom, as students feel more comfortable to contribute in class discussions or answering questions.